thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

     Job failed.
 3 nodes failed, 0 nodes skipped, 81 nodes succeeded.
     Duration: 0 sec

-The Puppet Orchestrator will handle distributing the task everywhere it needs to be and then executing it and returning the results.
+The Puppet Orchestrator handles distributing the task everywhere it needs to be, executing it and returning the results.
 Because these scripts will be run on multiple nodes and might take untrusted input specified by system administrators, you should ensure that you write your scripts to handle untrusted data in a safe manner.
 See the [Writing Tasks](https://puppet.com/docs/bolt/0.x/writing_tasks.html) docs page for some guidelines on writing secure code.

-So that was sort of a whirlwind introduction to the world of Puppet Tasks.
+So that was sort of a whirlwind introduction to the world of Puppet tasks.
 Now, you might be tempted to sit down and smash out a lot of tasks to perform all your maintenance and configuration tasks.
 Before you do this, you should take a moment to consider long-term maintainability.
 In many cases, taking the time to update shell script methodologies might serve your purposes better.

-Jobs that are simple one-time actions or that must be orchestrated across multiple nodes in the correct sequence are great candidates for Puppet Tasks.
+Jobs that are simple one-time actions or that must be orchestrated across multiple nodes in the correct sequence are great candidates for Puppet tasks.
-For example, you might want a Task to restart your webserver or clear the mailserver outgoing message queue.
+For example, you might want a task to restart your webserver or clear the mailserver outgoing message queue.
 These are not well suited for Puppet because they're a one-time action, but they'd make great tasks.
-On the other hand, the job of making sure that the node is running the latest version of Apache or Postfix is a long term configuration management job and pushing it out via Tasks would not gein you the benefits and peace of mind that managing the resources with Puppet would.
+On the other hand, the job of making sure that the node is running the latest version of Apache or Postfix is a long term configuration management job and pushing it out via tasks would not gain you the benefits and peace of mind that managing the resources with Puppet would.

-We hope you enjoyed this session and are just as excited about running Tasks in Puppet Enterprise as we are.
+We hope you enjoyed this session and are just as excited about running tasks in Puppet Enterprise as we are.
 If you'd like to kick the tires and practice your Task skills, we invite you to try out the [Hands on Lab](https://github.com/puppetlabs/tasks-hands-on-lab).
 This covers the full Bolt ecosystem, which is the open source task runner subsystem of Puppet Orchestration.
 Bolt uses SSH and WinRM as transport mechanisms, while Puppet Orchestration uses your exising Puppet infrastructure.
 For the most part, where the Hands on Lab instructs you to run `bolt task`, you can also run `puppet task` to accomplish the same results.
-This tutorial also covers writing Puppet Plans, which are scripts that can programmatically aggregate multiple Tasks in sequence, or make conditional runtime decisions about them.
+The tutorial also covers writing Puppet plans, which are scripts that can programmatically aggregate multiple tasks in sequence, or make conditional runtime decisions about them.

 Thanks for checking it out and we'll see you next time!